yt-project/governance/source/leadership.rst

 is where the journey of a new yt project team member starts.
 This group is the largest within the project and includes all project members and leadership group.
 Arboretum group members
-spend a large part of your time facilitating contributions from others to the project (e.g. reviewing work, answering questions, maintaining project infrastructure, doing triage of new issues).
+spend a large part of their time facilitating contributions from others to the project (e.g. reviewing work, answering questions, maintaining project infrastructure, doing triage of new issues).
 We expect arboretum members to teach and grow contributors that can become arboretum members.
 This encourages diversity